 Ensembles: Graduate students are welcome to participate in the MSU Chorale, Orchestra, Symphonic Band, or Wind Symphony.
 Participation is subject to the Director's approval and may require an audition.
 Registration for academic credit is required and will partially fulfill the music core electives requirements.

 Application Process: Candidates must apply to the Graduate School for admission.
 The Graduate Record Examination (GRE) is required for admission.
 Non-degree music teachers may enroll for up to 6 credits of course work prior to matriculation in the Master of Arts in Music Education program.
 Non-degree status, however, does not guarantee official admission to the program.
-Candidates must schedule an audition during which they will complete an interview with the graduate coordinator of Music Education.
+Candidates must schedule an interview with the graduate coordinator of Music Education.
 In addition, candidates who wish to pursue private study on their instrument must take a performance audition.
 See Admission-Music Education for information about the audition process.

 Link to MSU Graduate Catalog: M.A.
 Music Education course listing